OATESE/Portfolio-Management-Database-Project/SQL Files/README.md

-# SQL Files, Database Schema for CW1
+# SQL Files & Database Schema Setup for CW1

 This repository contains a series of SQL scripts used to set up the database schema for the CW1 financial portfolio management system.
 Below is an outline of each file and its purpose.